Skip to main content

 Photo by Innerbody Research

 In the past few years, colostrum has emerged as a potential broad-spectrum supplement for people looking to improve their immune function, gut function, and aesthetic well-being.
 And that’s a lot of us, as it turns out.
-In a 2023 poll conducted by the American Psychiatric Association, 66% of respondents expressed they were anxious about their health in general.
+In a 2023 poll conducted by the American Psychiatric Association, 66% of respondents expressed that they were anxious about their health in general.

 See our summary of recommendations for a rundown of top choices, and read further to better understand the hows and whys behind our decisions.